John Gawsworth

 Terence Ian Fytton Armstrong (29 June 1912 – 23 September 1970), better known as John Gawsworth (and also sometimes known as T. I. F. Armstrong), was a British writer, poet and compiler of anthologies, both of poetry and of short stories.
 He also used the pseudonym Orpheus Scrannel (alluding to the "scrannel pipes" in Milton's Lycidas).
-He became the king of the unrecognized micronation of Redonda in 1947 and became known as King Juan I.
+He declared himself king of the unrecognized micronation of the Kingdom of Redonda in 1947, and started calling himself King Juan I.

 Early life

 Armstrong grew up in Colville Gardens, Notting Hill, and at number 40 Royal Crescent, Holland Park, London.
 He was educated at Merchant Taylors' School.

 Career

-As a very young man he moved in London literary circles championing traditional verse and writing as opposed to modernism.
+As a very young man, he moved in London literary circles championing traditional verse and writing as opposed to modernism.
 He ran the Twyn Barlwm Press, a small press publishing some well-known poets, its title inspired by the mountain Twyn Barlwm in South Wales, beloved by one of his literary idols Arthur Machen.
 Machen was one of the surviving writers of the 1890s he admired and befriended.
-Gawsworth's longest piece of written work was a biography of Machen, but he could find no publisher for it in the thirties.
+Gawsworth's longest piece of written work was a biography of Machen, but he could find no publisher for it in the 1930s.
 It was finally published by Tartarus Press in 2005.

 Other writers Gawsworth admired were Edgar Jepson and M. P. Shiel, whose literary executor he would later become.

-In 1931 he had the poem In Winter by W. H. Davies privately printed in a limited edition of 290 numbered copies, illustrated by Edward Carrick and all individually signed by Davies.
+In 1931, Gawsworth had the poem In Winter by W. H. Davies privately printed in a limited edition of 290 numbered copies, illustrated by Edward Carrick and all individually signed by Davies.
 A further special limited edition of 15 were printed on handmade paper and also hand-coloured by Carrick.
 Three companion titles appeared in similar editions at the same time: In Spring by Edith Sitwell, In Summer by Edmund Blunden and In Autumn by Herbert Palmer.

 He gave Hugh MacDiarmid a roof over his head in London in 1934 (MacDiarmid returned the compliment in When the Rat-Race Is Over; an essay in honour of the fiftieth birthday of John Gawsworth (1962)).
 At this time he was very much involved in compiling (usually anonymously) story collections, generally of the fiction of the supernatural.
 Poetry collections of this time were Lyrics to Kingcup (1932), Mishka and Madeleine.
 A Poem Sequence for Marcia (1932), Poems 1930–1932 (1936), New Poems 1939.
 Later he published through the Richards Press.

 He met and befriended the young Lawrence Durrell in 1932, when Gawsworth was living in Denmark Street.
 He made friends as well as enemies (Dylan Thomas, George Woodcock) throughout literary London.